aruizrab/sodd-unity-framework/Documentation~/Installation.md

 ﻿# Installation

+> [!NOTE]
+> The SODD Framework requires Unity version 2022.3 or later.

 To integrate the **SODD Framework** into your Unity project, follow these steps:

 1. In your project, open the Package Manager by going to `Window` > `Package Manager`.